48 hours in Berlin, Germany

 Places to drink in Berlin:

-We actually just pre drunk some prosecco before watching Ziggy and this was our only night in Berlin but here’s a few to check out if you fancy a night out on the town in the German capital:
+We actually just pre drunk some prosecco before watching Ziggy and this was our only night in Berlin but here are a few places to check out if you fancy a night out on the town in the German capital:

 - Monkey Bar (overlooking the zoo)